 one (1) delegate of each Associate is eligible to vote on the election of the General Elected Board Member and the Maori Elected Board Member.

 Method of Voting: Voting is by voices or show of hands as determined by the Chairperson of the meeting unless a secret ballot is called for and approved by Ordinary Resolution.
-Postal, e-mail or electronic votes will be permitted if allowed by the Board-see Rule 22.23.
+Postal, e-mail or electronic votes are permitted where the Board has determined that they will be allowed for the specific meeting and subject to any conditions set by the Board.

 Elections of the Elected Board Members at an AGM are undertaken by secret ballot.
 The highest polling candidate will be declared elected.
-If the votes are tied for the highest polling candidates , a further vote will occur between the tied candidates and if still tied the tied candidates draw lots to determine the successful candidate.
+If the votes are tied for the highest polling candidates , a further vote will occur between the tied candidates and if still tied, the tied candidates draw lots to determine the successful candidate.

 If there are: